 The New England Patriots play at Gillette Stadium in Foxborough, Massachusetts.
-Fly to Norwood Memorial Airport, south of the stadium, which has lower fuel and ramp fees than Hanscom, north of the stadium.
+Fly to Norwood Memorial Airport, north of the stadium, which has lower fuel and ramp fees than Hanscom, also north of the stadium.

 The New York Jets play at MetLife Stadium in East Rutherford, New Jersey.
 Fly to Teterboro Airport, just north of the stadium, which has six fixed-base operators.
 Meridian waives the first night ramp fee with minimum fuel purchase and has the least-expensive fuel as this is being written.

 The Baltimore Ravens play at M&T Bank Stadium in Baltimore.
 Martin State has instrument approaches, a huge runway, cars, and a straight shot to the stadium via I-95.
 But if your skills and equipment can handle a 2,084-foot runway or you have a seaplane, you can fly to Essex Skypark, which also has a seaplane base (but no instrument approaches or services), and grab a cab.

 The Jacksonville Jaguars play at EverBank Field in Jacksonville, Florida.
 Fly to Jacksonville Executive, which now has two FBOs competing for your business, Sky Harbor and the new Craig Air Center, with significantly lower fuel prices as of this writing.